Search by Procedure or Topic

 Our Approach to Surgery is Anything but Plastic

 There’s no such thing as a one-size-fits-all kind of breast augmentation.
 Everything from the size of the implant down to its placement will be done in a way that best suits you—and you’ll be able to call all the shots.
 Every decision, including the type of incision made, will influence how your new breasts will look.
-If discretion is the name of the game, then picking the right incision is essential to making sure your breasts look as natural as possible.
+If discretion is the name of the game, then picking the right incision is essential to ensure your breasts look as natural as possible.
 Lucky for you, it’s all in your hands.
-But before you start, let’s learn a little bit about what makes each incision different and why it might just be the perfect one for you.
+But before you start, let’s learn what makes each incision different and why it might be the perfect one for you.

 Periareolar Incisions